Dhitchen28963/elysium-realestate-django/README.md

 - **JavaScript**: Used for enhancing user interactivity and front-end dynamic behavior.
 - **HTML**: The standard markup language for creating web pages.
 - **CSS**: Used for styling and designing the visual layout of the web pages.
+- **Google Fonts**: Used for font styles in headers and other text elements.
+- **DevTools**: Utilized for debugging, improvement, and use of device emulators.
+- **Font Awesome**: Integrated for icons and font styles, especially in the footer.
+- **ChatGPT 3.5**: Leveraged for reviewing code, finding discrepancies, and spell-checking.
+- **HTML Validation Service**: Used for validating the structure and syntax of HTML files.
+- **CSS Validation Service**: Used for ensuring that the CSS follows standards and is error-free.
+- **Pixabay, Pexels, Unsplash, Shutterstock**: Sources for images used in the project.
+- **Photopea**: An online tool used for resizing and editing images.

 ## Deployment